 Over time, Associate Degree nursing has proven its merit.
 Each year, more AD-prepared graduates take the licensure exam than those prepared by either the diploma or four-year BSN educational routes.
-From 2007 through 2009, 58 percent of the U.S. candidates taking the NCLEX-RN licensure exam were graduates of Associate Degree nursing programs.
+In 2012, 56 percent of the U.S. candidates taking the NCLEX-RN licensure exam were graduates of Associate Degree nursing programs.
 First-attempt pass rates of Associate Degree graduates on the NCLEX-RN licensure exam are typically comparable to the rates for graduates from other educational routes, according to National Council of State Boards of Nursing NCLEX pass rates .
 In the clinical setting, Associate Degree nurses perform a variety of nursing roles with competency and caring.

 Advantages of the Associate Degree in Nursing

 Students who choose the two-year Associate Degree for their nursing education experience the following advantages:

 - An early opportunity to affirm career choice by beginning nursing experience already in the first semester of college

 - Savings of time for those eager to enter the workplace

 - Significant financial savings since programs typically only take four semesters to complete

 - Access to exciting employment opportunities in a wide variety of roles and settings

 - An opportunity to continue education while working at an RN wage